hnky/blog/iot-edge-custom-vision-jetson-nano.md

 - [Create a Container Registry using the CLI on MS Docs](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-azure-cli)

 ## Part 2 - Setup the Nvidia Jetson Nano

 In this part we are going to configure our Jetson Nano device to run the 3 IoT Edge modules we are going to build later on.

-To continue you need an [Nvidia Jetson Nano](https://developer.nvidia.com/embedded/jetson-nano-developer-kit) and an USB camera.

 The easiest way to follow along with this walk-through is to connect with SSH to your Jetson Nano.